cannam/mert-vamp-plugin/README.md

 be appallingly slow anywhere else.
 To improve matters, build using libtorch, or at least Intel MKL for matrix acceleration.
 To explain:

-This repo actually has two different adaptations of the model.
+This repo actually contains two different adaptations of the model.
 One is a close conversion of the PyTorch code using the libtorch C++ API; it can be found in the `cpp-libtorch` subdirectory.
-The other is a naive C++ implementation that can be compiled using MKL or Accelerate or without any external dependencies; this is in `cpp-selfcontained`.
+The other is a naive C++ implementation that can be compiled using MKL or Accelerate or without any external dependencies;
+this is in `cpp-selfcontained`.
 The libtorch build can be much faster if you have the framework properly configured, but that can be a bit troublesome.
+The default, as above, will get you the self-contained version without any extra performance libraries (except on the Mac where they are system libraries).

 To configure with libtorch, you need to tell the build where to look for your libtorch install.
 If it is a system-wide one, this may be